 The value of the share will then belong to us with effect from the date of a Committee resolution to that effect.
-The ending of your membership will be recorded in the register of members referred to in Rule 67.
+The ending of your membership will be recorded in the register of Members referred to in Rule 67.

-- 13.1 We may end your membership if we receive a complaint about your behaviour and two-thirds of the members voting at a special general meeting agree to this.
-The following conditions apply to this procedure: - 13.1.1 The members can vote in person or through a representative by proxy. - 13.1.2 The complaint must be in writing and must relate to behaviour which could harm our interests. - 13.1.3 The Secretary must notify the member of the complaint in writing not less than one calendar month before the meeting referred to at 13.1 takes place; - 13.1.4 You will be called to answer the complaint at the meeting.
-The members present will consider the evidence supporting the complaint and any evidence you decide to introduce; and

-- 13.1.5 If you receive proper notice but do not go to the meeting referred to at 13.1 above without providing a good reason, the meeting may go ahead without you. - 13.2 If we end your membership in this way, any further application for membership by you will need to be approved by two-thirds of the members voting at a general meeting.
+- We may end your membership if we receive a complaint about your behaviour and two-thirds of the members voting at a special general meeting agree to this.
+The following conditions apply to this procedure: - the members can vote in person or through a representative by proxy. - the complaint must be in writing and must relate to behaviour which could harm our interests. - 13.1.3 the Secretary must notify the member of the complaint in writing not less than one calendar month before the meeting referred to at 13.1 takes place; - 13.1.4 you will be called to answer the complaint at the meeting.
+The members present will consider the evidence supporting the complaint and any evidence you decide to introduce; and - if you receive proper notice but do not go to the meeting referred to at Rule 13.1 above without providing a good reason, the meeting may go ahead without you. - 13.2 If you are expelled from membership, you will immediately cease to be a member from the date that the resolution to expel you was passed. - 13.3 If we end your membership in this way, any further application for membership by you will need to be approved by two-thirds of the members voting at a general meeting.